JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    A `RocketLaunchScreenState` instance will store data received from the SDK and the current state of the request.

-2. Add the `loadLaunches` function that will call the `getLaunches` function of the SDK in a coroutine scope of this view model:
+2. Add the `loadLaunches` function to the `RocketLaunchViewModel` class, which will call the `getLaunches` function of the SDK in a coroutine scope of this view model:

    ```kotlin
    import androidx.lifecycle.viewModelScope